Judged Quilt Entries

 - Entrants must enter their cloth quilt by submitting an electronic entry form and fee payment.
 Entrants will be contacted for photograph(s) of quilt(s).

-***All entries must be received between January 15th and March 31st, 2021 to be entered in judging.
+*** All entries must be received by March 31, 2021 to be entered in judging.

 *** This is not a juried show.
 Entries will be accepted in the order received.
 The total number of entries will be based on available display space.